 Two towns mean twice the number of things to do, right?
 But don’t be overwhelmed, and check out our guide for the top things to do in Wick!

 If you are looking for white-sanded beaches in Scotland, tick Sinclair’s Bay off your list.
 Sinclair Bay is one of the top things to do in Wick!
 This beautiful tourist spot is known locally as Reiss Beach, so you may hear it being called this during your visit to Wick.

 Many visitors come here to spot rare Scottish seabirds and marine life such as seals and orcas.

 Sinclair’s Bay is located in Caithness near Wick, and it has 16th-century castles at both ends of the bay and high cliffs situated behind it.
 Get lost in its sand and enjoy the peaceful surroundings of Sinclair’s Bay.

 Looking for more exciting things to do in Wick?
 Get wet and wild during your next trip to the Scottish Highlands!

-Wick is a popular destination for those visiting Scottish beaches for water sports.
-The most popular choices for those visiting Wick and Sinclair’s Bay is windsurfing and sand-yachting.
+Wick is a popular destination for those visiting Scottish beaches for water sports during the summer.
+Wick and Sinclair’s Bay’s most popular choices for visitors are windsurfing and sand-yachting.

-You can also visit Wick Harbour Marina and enjoy an exciting tour of the East Caithness coastline.
-Those that choose this boat tour in Wick can explore caves around the coastline, visit Whaligoe Haven and get close up views to rare species of birds and marine wildlife.
+You can also visit Wick Harbour Marina and River Wick and enjoy an exciting tour of the East Caithness coastline.
+Those that choose this boat tour in Wick can explore caves around the coastline, visit Whaligoe Haven and get close up views of rare species of birds and marine wildlife.